InterNations/antwort/_posts/2013-01-03-coding-style.md

 ---
-layout: default
+layout: guide
 title: Coding Style
 category: how
 description: General coding types about markup styles for email.
 ---

-## General Coding Tips
+# General Coding Tips

 Here are some general coding style tips for HTML email.